|Project Name||Skills Development for Inclusive Growth|

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-with delays encountered in recruitment of some of the other positions, the TA is continues to gain momentum, as outlined by output below.
+Following delays encountered in recruitment of some of the other positions, the TA is continues to gain momentum, as outlined by output below.

 |Summary of Environmental and Social Aspects|

 |During Project Design||

 As noted above, TA conceptualization emanated directly from the dialogue with MOST, MOI, the Ministry of Education (MOE) and other agencies and development partners under the CESR process.
 MOST and MOI have identified development and pilot testing of CBMSCs to be a high priority, and have in turn sought ADB support to develop CBMSCs, more broadly strengthen their capacities in areas like responsiveness to employer demands.
 TA reconnaissance and fact-finding discussions (during 1-3 July and 16-20 September 2013) reached agreement on the TA design, including the impact, outcome, outputs, implementation arrangements, cost estimates and financing arrangements, and consultant terms of reference.